 Your Automotive Repair Shop of Choice!

-In a car, you need a clutch because the engine spins all the time and the car wheels don't.
-In order for a car to stop without shutting the engine down, the wheels need to be disconnected from the engine somehow.
+A clutch is necessary for a vehicle because the engine spins all the time, and the car wheels do not.
+For a car to stop without shutting the engine down, the wheels need to be disconnected from the engine somehow.
 The clutch allows us to smoothly engage a spinning engine to a non-spinning transmission by controlling the slippage between them.
+The technicians at Ed's Auto Service of Vineland ensure that your clutch is working as it should, so you can drive your vehicle safely.

 How Does a Clutch Get Worn Out?

+If you're unsure about a clutch's longevity in a vehicle, Ed's Auto Service can assist you.
 The clutch only wears while the clutch disc and the flywheel are spinning at different speeds.
 When they are locked together, the friction material is held tightly against the flywheel, and they spin in sync.
 It is only when the clutch disc is slipping against the flywheel that wearing occurs.
 So if you are the type of driver who slips the clutch a lot, you will wear out the clutch a lot faster.
+When driving, it's beneficial to be mindful of the clutch, so it lasts longer.
+Another problem sometimes associated with clutches is a worn throwout bearing.
+This problem is often characterized by a rumbling noise whenever the clutch engages.
+If you notice any rumbling noises or abnormal noises, it's important to get it checked out by professionals as soon as possible.